f18m/light-media-center/docs/INSTALL.MEDIACENTER.md

 First of all, format your external hard disk as ext3 or ext4.
 This can be done using "gparted" from a Linux computer or using commercial software suites (e.g., Paragon Hard Disk Manager Suite) on a Windows computer.
-The ext3 or ext4 partition of the external hard disk is supposed to be named "LIGHTMEDIACENTER" in the following.
+The ext3 or ext4 partition of the external hard disk is supposed to be named "LMC" in the following.

 Then, on the SBC check that the disk can be correctly mounted: